mercure-imaging/mercure/docs/usage/rules.rst

 **Notification tab**

-The "Notification" tab allows configuring webhook calls that are triggered when the rule gets activated, when the processing completes, and when an error occurs that is related to the rule.
+The "Notification" tab allows configuring webhook calls and emails that can be triggered at various points after a DICOM series is received.

 Webhook calls can be used to send notification messages into Slack, WebEx, Teams, or comparable messaging services.
 They can also be used for connecting other external services, for example, changing the color of a physical status light.

 .. image:: /images/ui/rules/edit_notification.png
    :width: 550px
    :align: center
    :class: border

+The "webhook body" input is free text, which can be used eg to specify the contents of a Slack message.
+It supports jinja2 templates.

 The URL and payload for the webhook call need to be provided.
 Payload templates for Slack and WebEx can be inserted by pressing the button "Insert Template".
 To obtain the webhook URL, you need to go into the configuration of your messaging service (e.g., Slack) and follow the instruction for setting up an incoming webhook.
+You can use <pre>"{{ body }}"</pre> to interpolate the "webhook body" as an escaped string.

 .. important:: Do not send any sensitive information in the payload because the webhook call will, in most cases, be sent to an externally operated service.

+The "email body" works much the same way as the "webhook body."
+Select "HTML content" if it should be sent as an HTML email, or leave it unselected to send it as plaintext.

+If either the email address or webhook url is blank, notifications will not be sent via that modality.

 **Information tab**